Accused DWI driver asks for more time on plea in Boy Scout's death on Long Island

-Prosecutors say 60-year-old Thomas Murphy was drunk when he slammed into a group of Boy Scouts last year in Manorville.
+Prosecutors say 60-year-old Thomas Murphy was drunk when he slammed into a group of Boy Scouts last year in Manorville, killing Andrew McMorris.

-Murphy faces vehicular homicide and other charges.
-He has apparently been offered a plea deal which he says he needs more time to consider.
+Murphy faces vehicular homicide and other charges and has apparently been offered a plea deal, which he says he needs more time to consider.

+"I ask respectfully that those who come to court, allow myself and my family the time to fully evaluate my case, and my role in this tragic accident," said Stephen McCarthy, Murphy's defense attorney.

 Judge Fernando Camacho told Murphy he was running out of patience, called the move a delay tactic, and told him there wouldn't be much time.

-Family and friends of Andrew packed the courthouse and walked in holding photos of the victim, many of them framed.
+More than 100 supporters of the victim, including family and friends, packed the courthouse and walked in holding photos of the victim.

+It was back in September 2018 when prosecutors say Murphy's blood alcohol content was more than twice the legal limit.

+He allegedly turned down a ride after drinking and playing golf and drove off in his BMW.
+He rammed into a group of Boy Scouts, injuring four and killing McMorris.

 ----------